 ARU Peterborough is a new university for Peterborough.
-A state of the art, £30 million university set to open its doors to 2,000 students in 2022 with an ambition to offer courses for up to 12,500 students, by 2032
+A state of the art, multi-million pound university set to open its doors in September 2022 with an ambition to offer courses for up to 12,500 students, by 2032.

 The Combined Authority, Peterborough City Council and Anglia Ruskin University (ARU) have been working closely with partners and key stakeholder in planning and building the new University, an ambition of the city for over 40 years.

 There will be learning spaces for students, laboratories, a library and other academic facilities.
 Alongside this the university will have a research function, partnering with local industry to advance research and development and support jobs and economic growth.

 The University is being developed in phases over the next decade.

 ARU Peterborough will provide a solution to the problem of low skills levels across Peterborough and the wider region.
 It will aim to have a transformative effect on the city and its region by being a university rooted in the needs of the local economy.
 It will boost the skills and employability of students, creating a pipeline of talent for employers who themselves will be co-creators of the curriculum.